The Continuation of Sculpture (by other means)

 I don't look at these hasty sketches until a day or so later.
 Then, if I like one, I work it up, digitally

 My way of drawing suits musicians.
 They move, but stay put.
-They seem at one with their instruments.
+They're at one with their instruments.
 And, conveniently, they're oblivious to me

 It's an interplay.
 On the one hand a sensory experience; and, on the other, my own 'signature', my own personal way of putting lines onto paper